licky-licky/toji-no-miko-translations/docs/md/docs/Shichinosato_Kofuki_Episodes.md

 --Progress report from research lab 8, in charge of subject Shichinosato Kofuki.
 Recorded by Ban Tsugumi.

-**Today, at 13:**00, Shichinosato Kofuki entered the research lab.
+Today, at 13:00, Shichinosato Kofuki entered the research lab.
 I was running late from a lesson, and when I entered the labroom I could tell something was amiss.
 From what I gathered from my colleagues, for an unexplained reason, Shichinosato Kofuki was in an unusually rough mood.
 I wasn't quite sure how to approach the situation.